Surgery

 Rectal prolapse and perineal repair

-A rectal prolapse can be treated by surgery called a perineal repair (Delorme’s operation or Altemeier procedure).
+A rectal prolapse can be treated by a surgery called a perineal repair (Delorme’s operation or Altemeier procedure).

 During surgery, the lining of the bowel, or the section of bowel that has prolapsed, is removed and stitched back together.
 The surgery takes about 1 hour and is done using a spinal or general anaesthetic.